5 Powerful Employee Engagement Models That Leaders Should Know

 The Schmidt model, developed in 2004, places value on attracting and retaining people who would fit the culture and its people.

 The model considers that if a business recruits the right people with the right expertise and competencies, the work environment becomes more positive.

 Thus, people are more likely to feel committed and do meaningful work as a result.

 The ISR model was developed in 2003 by using survey data from 3,60,000 employees and more from 41 companies worldwide.
 The ISR Model’s approach to measuring employee engagement focuses on three major components, namely:

 - Behavioural (Act)

 According to ISR, the act of engaging people has three levels:

-Cognitive (Think): It is when an employee believes in the mission, values, and goals of the company.
+Cognitive (Think): When an employee believes in the company’s mission, values, and goals.
 It influences a sense of belonging and makes a person feel proud to work at a company.

-Affective (Feel): It ensures that workers feel a sense of pride in their association with the company.
+Affective (Feel): It ensures that workers feel pride in their association with the company.
 This aspect is strongly related to corporate loyalty.